apache/uima-build/README.txt

 Download and install Maven 3, and Java 1.5, if needed.

-Go into the parent-pom-top directory, and issue the maven command:
+Go into the parent-pom directory, and issue the maven command:

    mvn clean install